AmberYuyangHuang/ControlledCBO/README.md

 # ControlledCBO
 This repository contains the numerical implementation of Controlled Consensus-Based Optimization (Controlled-CBO), a variant of consensus-based optimization algorithms.
 Controlled-CBO introduces a feedback control term to improve convergence towards global minimizers of non-convex functions in multiple dimensions.
+See the following preprint:

+Huang, Y., Herty, M., Kalise, D., & Kantas, N. (2024).
+Fast and robust consensus-based optimization via optimal feedback control. arXiv preprint arXiv:2411.03051.

 The code also includes polynomial approximation methods for solving high-dimensional Hamilton-Jacobi-Bellman (HJB) equations.
 These methods are detailed in the following references: